Introduction

 Eligibility Requirements:

-✔ AMBA membership required ($99 annually).
+✔ AMBA membership required ($99 annually)

 Exam Details:

-✔ Duration: Open-book exam, self-paced within 45 days
+- Duration: Open-book, self-paced within 45 days

-✔ Number of Questions: 800 questions (graded in sections)
+- Questions: 800 (graded in sections)

-✔ Passing Score: 85%
+- Passing Score: 85%

-✔ Exam Fee: $499 (includes study guide)
+- Exam Fee: $499 (includes study guide)

-✔ Format: Online
+- Format: Online

 How to Get Certified:

-✔ Step 1: Become an AMBA member.
+- Become an AMBA member.

-✔ Step 4: Maintain certification with 15 CEUs per year.
+- Maintain certification with 15 CEUs annually.

 3. Certified Billing and Coding Specialist (CBCS) – NHA